UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-15. and then verified, this take a bit of time...
+15. and then verified, this takes a bit of time...

 ![img_13](images/RPi_imager_13.PNG)